 Because $\dv \f = 0$ with $\f \cdot \n = 0$ on $\Gamma$, $\f$ plays no role in the calculation of $\grad_\Gamma p$ for $N = 0$.
-By writing the condition in \cref{e:TWLikeCompCond} with the forcing on one side, and the quantities coming from the initial data on the other, we are stressing that, given initial data one can always choose a forcing at time zero so that $\cond_0$ is satisfied.
+By writing the condition in \cref{e:TWLikeCompCond} as we do, we are stressing that, given initial data one can always choose a forcing at time zero so that $\cond_0$ is satisfied.

-For all $N \ge 1$, though, forcing enters into the calculation of $\prt_t \grad_\Gamma p$ through replacing $\prt_t \uu_0$ with $\f - \uu_0 \cdot \grad \uu_0 - \grad p_0$: even though $\f \cdot \n = 0$, the forcing still does not, in general, vanish from even the $N = 1$ condition.
-Because of this, the forcing is intimately entwined in $\cond_N$ for $N \ge 1$, appearing on both sides of the condition, even for the simplest nontrivial case considered in \cite{TemamWang2002}.
-These same comments holds in the general setting, they are just perhaps clearer here where the conditions simplify somewhat.
+For all $N \ge 1$, though, forcing enters into the calculation of $\prt_t \grad_\Gamma p$, when $\prt_t \uu_0$ is replaced by $\f(0) - \uu_0 \cdot \grad \uu_0 - \grad p^0$: even though $\f \cdot \n = 0$, the forcing still does not, in general, vanish from even the $N = 1$ condition.
+Because of this fact, the forcing is intimately entwined in $\cond_N$ for $N \ge 1$, appearing on both sides of the condition, even for the simplest nontrivial case considered in \cite{TemamWang2002}.
+These same comments hold in the general setting, but are more transparent in this simplified setting.